 Related Post: 24 Indoor activities for toddlers

-9. Spaghetti (uncooked) and marshmallows craft
+9. Spaghetti (uncooked) and marshmallow building

 10. Use an old tissue box/cereal box for a mailbox

-Whenever we finish a tissue box I use it as a mailbox for the day before tossing.
+Whenever we finish a tissue box I use it as a mailbox for one day before tossing.
 I set it down, cut up some “mail” and they can stuff “mail” into it or deliver it around the house.